brucefan1983/GPUMD/potentials/nep/readme.md

 * [2] Zheyong Fan,

-  Improving the accuracy of the neuroevolution machine learning potentials for multi-component systems, To be submitted.
+  Improving the accuracy of the neuroevolution machine learning potentials for multi-component systems, https://arxiv.org/abs/2109.10643